 The latest news includes an option for the construction of further two ships, and also marks one of the biggest orders ever received by Norwegian-based Kleven shipyard.

 Daniel Skjeldam, Hurtigruten chief executive, said the company had placed the order for up to 4 new ships in order to meet the growing adventure travel demand.
-He said:

 It's been more than 10 years since the line last placed an order for construction of a new ship, the expedition vessel Fram.
 Previously, 3 of the ships have been built by Kleven, with the last one being Finnmarken in 2002.